starvagrant/toh/toh.markdown/travelingwithtragedy.md

 "I won't ask about high school, but what about college?"

-"Heh.
+"Huh.
 Don't think I'd fit in.
 Besides, I can teach myself.
 In four years I may not get a piece of paper, but I won't spend the next fifteen paying it off.
 Don't need a degree to serve fries."

 Dr. Creed didn't say a thing.